Creating a pond

-- You can choose a variety of attractive plants, from marsh marigold to water mint, and Hollywood-style water lilies.
+2. You can choose a variety of attractive plants, from marsh marigold to water mint, to enhance your growing area.

-- But perhaps most importantly, you have a wonderful place to sit, observe, and enjoy the waterside wildlife.
+3. But perhaps most importantly, you have a wonderful place to sit, observe, and enjoy the waterside activity.

 - Choose a site with plenty of sunshine.
 This helps the plants to grow and keeps the water warm.